Print friendly version

 Other Names for this Disease

 - Acrocephalo-syndactyly, type 3

 - Acrocephaly, skull asymmetry, and mild syndactyly

 See Disclaimer regarding information on this site.
 Some links on this page may take you to organizations outside of the National Institutes of Health.

 - Genetics Home Reference (GHR) contains information on Saethre-Chotzen syndrome.
-Click on the link to go to GHR and review the information.
+This website is maintained by the National Library of Medicine.

 - The National Organization for Rare Disorders (NORD) is a federation of more than 130 nonprofit voluntary health organizations serving people with rare disorders.
 Click on the link to view information on this topic.

 - The Online Mendelian Inheritance in Man (OMIM) is an catalog of human genes and genetic disorders.
 Each entry has a summary of related medical articles.
 It is meant for health care professionals and researchers.
 OMIM is maintained by Johns Hopkins University School of Medicine.

 - Orphanet is a European reference portal for information on rare diseases and orphan drugs.
 Access to this database is free of charge.

 - PubMed is a searchable database of medical literature and lists journal articles that discuss Saethre-Chotzen syndrome.
 Click on the link to view a sample search on this topic.